belgattitude/soluble-japha/doc/notes.md

 > might be some use and perhaps some fun with it.
 >

-### Original PHPJavaBridge (Java.inc) differences
+The original `Java.inc` client has been completely refactored to fit current trends in current PHP practices.

-- New API
+- New API (not backward compatible)

-  - A fresh new API to allow future drivers and enhancements.
+    All global functions have been removed (`java_*`) in favour of a more object oriented approach.
+    By doing so, the new API breaks compatibility with existing code (see the [legacy compatibility guide](./doc/pjb62_compatibility.md) if you have code written against the `Java.inc` original client), but offers the possibility to rely on different driver implementations without breaking your code.

-  - A more intuitive and verbose exception handling.
+- PHP version and ecosystem

+    - PHP7, HHVM ready.
+    - Installable with composer
+    - Compliant with latests standards: psr0, psr2, psr4

+- Enhancements

-  - No global namespace pollution.
+    - Removed global namespace pollution (java_* functions)
-  - For legacy code a compatibility layer can be loaded.

-- Performance
-  - Reduced memory usage and faster execution.
-  - Opcache friendly (no allow_url_open)

-- PHPJavaBridge refactorings (Java.inc)
-  - PHP 5.3+ namespaces, PSR-4 autoloading and PSR-2 coding style.
     - Removed global variables, functions and unscoped statics.
-  - Removed most notices and warnings.
-  - No allow_url_open possible (security)
+    - No more get_last_exception...
+(All exceptions are thrown with reference to context)
+    - Autoloading performance (no more one big class, psr4 autoloader is used, less memory)
-  - Removed deprecated code.
+    - Removed long time deprecated features in Java.inc
+    - By design, no more allow_url_fopen needed.

+- Fixes

+    - All notices, warnings have been removed
+    - Some minor bugs found thanks to the unit tests suite

+- Testing

+    - All code is tested (phpunit, travis), analyzed (scrunitizer)

 ### Credits